Neck Pain Chronic Sinusitis and Eustachian Tube Dysfunction

 A possible clue: A deviated uvula.
 What is this?

 Upon his initial examination, we noted that he had a deviated uvula sitting to the left of where it should be.
 This typically signals right side vagus nerve injury and low vagal tone which correlated with his right side tinnitus from Eustachian tube dysfunction being worse than left.
-His digital motion x-ray showed a loss of the cervical curve (he had military curve), forward atlas (atlas anterior subluxation), and significant C1-C2 (atlantoaxial) instability.
+His digital motion x-ray showed a loss of the cervical curve (he had a military curve), forward atlas (atlas anterior subluxation), and significant C1-C2 (atlantoaxial) instability.

 What does all this mean?

-Let’s stop the case history here so we can go deeper into the problems discovered during our examination and a better understanding of what is happening.
+Let’s stop the case history here so we can go deeper into the problems discovered during our examination and have a better understanding of what is happening.
 We will also have some specialists come in, in the form of research papers that will help you understand what we saw in this patient’s first examination.